 From playing it for laughs to playing it for keeps, Sir Charles is always in the game... even if he isn't.

 Charles makes his entrance just moments before tipoff as fans shout "Hey, Charles!" and "Get well soon, Chuck!"
 Tonight's suit selection looks like it's caught between channels on UHF.

 "We're going to need some help tonight," says Charles to veteran referee Dick Bavetta.
 Bavetta smiles and runs down the court.

 Rookie forward Scott Burrell scores six points for the Hornets in the first four minutes of the game.
-“Who’s Burrell?”
-Charles asks fellow IR teammate Tim Kempton.
+"Who's Burrell?"
+Charles asks fellow IR mate Tim Kempton.
 Kempton shrugs.
-Burrell scores three points the rest of the game.
+Burrell scores three points in the rest of game.